-- 7.1 The Authority funding arrangements for the Defined Benefit plan recommended in the previous triennial actuarial investigation comprise the following components: - a contributions in respect of each Authority's share of any funding short fall that arises.
+- 7.1 The Authority funding arrangements for the Defined Benefit plan recommended in the previous triennial actuarial investigation comprise the following components: - a. contributions in respect of each Authority's share of any funding short fall that arises.
 This has included: - \$321 million unfunded liability at 30 June 1997, plus contribution tax; and - \$127 million unfunded liability as at 31 December 2002, plus contribution tax; - \$71 million unfunded liability as at 31 December 2008, plus contribution tax (this amount plus interest was invoiced at 30 June 2012); - \$406 million unfunded liability as at 31 December 2011, plus contribution tax and interest from 31 December 2011.
-This was \$453 million (plus contribution tax) as at 30 June 2013. - b An additional contribution to cover the excess of the benefits paid as a consequence of retrenchment above the funded resignation or retirement benefit (the funded resignation or retirement benefit is calculated as the VBI, capped at 100%, multiplied by the benefit), plus contribution tax; plus - c An ongoing Authority contribution rate based on current members' salaries, needed to fund the balance of benefits for current members and pensioners at 9.5% of salaries from 1 July 2014 and increases with legislated increases in the Superannuation Guarantee Charge; plus - d Additional top up contributions that may be required in the future so that Defined Benefit plan is no longer in an unsatisfactory financial position.
+This was \$453 million (plus contribution tax) as at 30 June 2013. - b.
+An additional contribution to cover the excess of the benefits paid as a consequence of retrenchment above the funded resignation or retirement benefit (the funded resignation or retirement benefit is calculated as the VBI, capped at 100%, multiplied by the benefit), plus contribution tax; plus - c.
+An ongoing Authority contribution rate based on current members' salaries, needed to fund the balance of benefits for current members and pensioners in line with the Superannuation Guarantee Charge; plus - d.
+Additional top up contributions that may be required in the future so that Defined Benefit plan is no longer in an unsatisfactory financial position.